Spheres and Projections for $\mathrm{Out}(F_n)$: Preliminaries

+As a consequence of Lemma~\ref{lem:inclusion-exclusion}, the graph in which edges correspond to inclusions (see e.g. \cite{HiHo12}) is quasi-isometric to $\mathcal{S}(W_n)$, and therefore the arguments of this article would also apply to that graph.

-The mapping class group of $W_n$ acts on $\mathcal{S}(W_n)$ properly discontinuously and cocompactly (see e.g. the proof of Corollary~4.4 of \cite{HV96} for details on this).
-Furthermore, the surgery procedure described in Section~3 of \cite{HV96} shows that $\mathcal{S}(W_n)$ is connected.
+The surgery procedure described in Section~3 of \cite{HV96} shows that $\mathcal{S}(W_n)$ is connected.
+Furthermore, the mapping class group of $W_n$ acts on $\mathcal{S}(W_n)$ properly discontinuously and cocompactly (see e.g. the proof of Corollary~4.4 of \cite{HV96} for details on this).
 The finite subgroup $K$ of ${\rm Map}(W_n)$ occurring in the statement of Theorem~\ref{thm:laudenbach-unpointed} acts trivially on isotopy classes of spheres and hence ${\rm Out}(F_n)$ acts on $\mathcal{S}(W_n)$ simplicially as well.
-The Svarc-Milnor lemma implies in this case \begin{lemma} The sphere system graph $\mathcal{S}(W_n)$ is quasi-isometric to ${\rm Out}(F_n)$. \end{lemma} We also need a variant of the manifold $W_n$ with a basepoint.
-Let $W_{n,1}$ be the manifold $W_n$ with a basepoint.
+The \v{S}varc-Milnor lemma then applies and yields the following \begin{lemma} The sphere system graph $\mathcal{S}(W_n)$ is quasi-isometric to ${\rm Out}(F_n)$. \end{lemma} In particular, we warn the reader that $\mathcal{S}(W_n)$ is not quasi-isometric to the sphere graph $\mathcal{SG}(W_n)$.

+We also need a variant $W_{n,1}$ of the manifold $W_n$ with a fixed basepoint.
 All isotopies and homeomorphisms of $W_{n,1}$ are required to fix the basepoint.
-In particular, isotopies of spheres in $W_{n,1}$ are not allowed to move the sphere over the basepoint.
+In particular, isotopies of spheres in $W_{n,1}$ are not allowed to move the sphere across the basepoint.

+Most of the discussion above is equally valid for $W_{n,1}$.
 Since $W_{n,1}$ has a designated basepoint, every homeomorphism of $W_{n,1}$ induces an actual automorphism of $\pi_1(W_{n,1})$.
 In fact, we have \begin{theorem} There is a short exact sequence